 - Has developed positive and constructive working relationships with elected Members and senior officers over an extended period and can demonstrate where these positive working relationships have been needed to navigate difficulties.

 - Led or demonstrated innovative and leading-edge service delivery

 - Is an excellent role model for Democratic Services

 Application process and deadlines

-Nominations have now closed for Rookie of the Year and Distinguished Service Award for 2021.
-The winners will be announced as part of the 2021 conference.
-All entries for the Rookie and Distinguished Service awards will be entered into a draw and the winner of the draw will be able to choose a local or national charity to receive a donation of £100 from ADSO.
-Learn more about the Awards here.
+Entries needed to be submitted by e-mail by the close of business on Friday 11th August 2023.
+The winners will be announced as part of the 2023 conference in Oxford.
+All entries for the three awards will be entered into a draw and the winner of the draw will be able to choose a local or national charity to receive a donation of £100 from ADSO.

 For further information, please contact Peter Sass: firstname.lastname@example.org